yingling-group/flory_fox_scraper/README.md

 to extract Tg and Mn data.
 All data is then printed to a CSV file.

 ### Inputs
-No inputs required.
-PoLyInfo login information and output csv filename (`polyinfo.csv`) is stored in the Initialization section of a script.
-This can easily be changed to a user input but is left in to allow for easy running in the background.
+A valid PoLyInfo login email and password is required.
+User will also be prompted for an output filename which will be the name of the output CSV file.

 ### Outputs
-Script will output status updates and timing info to `stdout` and a CSV file (default name `polyinfo.csv`) containing formatted information on data collected for each polymer targeted.
+Script will output status updates and timing info to `stdout` and a CSV file containing formatted information on data collected for each polymer targeted.
 CSV file includes:

 * Polymer Class Name
 * Polymer Class Abbreviation